vimagick/dockerfiles/vsftpd/README.md

 ```

 > [!Note]
-> Anonymous sessions may not use encryption
+> Anonymous sessions may not use encryption (allow_anon_ssl=NO)

-Only local user or virtual user can upload file.
+Only local user or virtual user can upload/delete file.

 ```bash
 $ lftp